AntarCreates/pathfinder_2D/How_to_active_this_package.md

 step1: git clone the pathfinder_description package using the git clone command into the src folder of your catkin workspace. git clone https://github.com/AntarCreates/pathfinder.git

+## Note: The package in your src folder must be named as "pathfinder_description", otherwise, the commands given in the other instructive files will not work. ##

 step2: Update catkin enviornment using the following command in the catkin_ws directory source devel/setup.bash # you'll need to run this command everytime you open a new terminal or make updates to your workspace